llllkkkk0/kexinlin/INSTALL.md

 ```

 To see the template running, open your browser and go to `http://localhost:4000`.
 You should see a copy of the theme's [demo website](https://alshedivat.github.io/al-folio/).
 Now, feel free to customize the theme however you like.
 After you are done, remember to **commit** your final changes.

+With the development server running locally you can also access the Jekyll Admin dashboard at `http://localhost:4000/admin` for a graphical editor.

 ## Deployment